-Parvana is an 11-year-old girl growing up under the Taliban in Afghanistan in 2001.
-When her father is wrongfully arrested,...
+Parvana is an 11-year-old girl who lives under Taliban rule in Afghanistan in 2001.
+After the wrongful arrest of her...
 [More]

 Critics Consensus: Exciting, emotionally resonant, and beautifully animated, How to Train Your Dragon 2 builds on its predecessor's successes just the way a sequel should.

 Five years have passed since Hiccup and Toothless united the dragons and Vikings of Berk.
 Now, they spend their time...
 [More]